GitHub Actions

 Begin by navigating to Bright's dashboard, then select Organization

-1. Open Organization tab → Scroll down to the Manage your Organization API keys section
+1. Open the Organization tab → Scroll down to the MANAGE YOUR ORGANIZATION API KEYS section

 2. Click + Create API key

-3. Enter Name, choose Expiration date (optional), select Scopes
+3. Enter a Name, choose Expiration date (optional), and select Scopes displayed on th screenshot below:

 1. Click Create